SharkofMirkwood/x402-agent-gateway/packages/client/README.md

 # @x402-agent-gateway/client

 Frontend SDK for x402-native agent and tool orchestration.
+This package provides a client-side interface for interacting with x402 payment-enabled tool servers and chat completions.

+For the server SDK, see [@x402-agent-gateway/server](https://www.npmjs.com/package/@x402-agent-gateway/server).

 ## Installation